 Glenys’ story of her personal journey that led to founding Coming Home Connection is told in her book Hold My Hand (2005, 2008), available at the Coming Home Connection office for a $15 donation.

 Coming Home Connection puts out a newsletter approximately quarterly.
-It targets our caregivers, but is available to anyone who is interested in the details of our work.
+This newsletter is available to anyone who is interested in the details of our work.